NickStepanenko/asrc-race-hub/README.md

 1) Install deps: `npm install`
 2) Configure env: copy `.env` or `.env.prod` and update secrets/URLs for your Postgres + Redis instances
 3) Prepare Postgres: create the target databases and run Prisma migrations `npx prisma db push` and `npx prisma generate`
-4) Start Redis with Memorai
+4) Start Redis with Memurai

 ## Running the app